ignoreintuition/jSchema/README.md

 jSchema is going to create an object assigned globally to the window called `window.jSchema`.
 This object is a metadata representation of all your datasets containing the table names, column names, and keys that define sets.
 The data itself is stored within a closure within the object and is retrieved via a getter function.
 Joining data, aggregating data, and filtering data will create a new dataset in your WORK namespace that will persist on the page until either you delete the table or you run a cleanUp method.

+## Demo

+A complete working demo of how to load tables, join tables, and aggregate tables can be found in the repository in the demo folder.

 ## How to Use

 ### requirejs